flemmingskov/scimap/README.md

-# obsidian-note-maker
+# Science mapping

-> Python/Streamlit tool to convert data from Web of Science to Obsidian .md files
+> Based on the version published in plosONE

-The aim of the project is to create a tool that can be used directly in any web-browser
+Playground for new developments and ad-hoc-projects

-##### Test version, April, 30 - 2022
+##### First version, July, 13 - 2022